Portland, Oregon: Sports

-Portland is home to three major league sports franchises: the Portland Trail Blazers of the NBA, the Portland Timbers of Major League Soccer (MLS), and the Portland Thorns FC of the National Women's Soccer League.
+Portland is home to four major league sports franchises: the Portland Trail Blazers of the NBA, the Portland Timbers of Major League Soccer (MLS), the Portland Thorns FC of the National Women's Soccer League, and the Portland Fire of the WNBA.
 In 2015, the Timbers won the MLS Cup, which was the first male professional sports championship for a team from Portland since the Trail Blazers won the NBA championship in 1977.

-Despite being the 19th most populated metro area in the United States, Portland contains only one franchise from the four major sports leagues (NFL, NBA, NHL, MLB), making it the United States' second most populated metro area with that distinction, behind San Antonio, which also has only an NBA team (the Spurs).
+Despite being the 26th most populated metro area in the United States, Portland contains only one franchise from the four major sports leagues (NFL, NBA, NHL, MLB), making it the United States' third most populated metro area with that distinction, behind San Antonio, which also has only an NBA team (the Spurs), and San Diego which has only an MLB team (the Padres).
 The city has been often rumored to receive an additional franchise, although efforts to acquire a team have failed due to stadium funding issues.
 An organization known as the Portland Diamond Project (PDP) has worked with MLB and local government, and there are plans to have an MLB stadium constructed at Zidell Yards in the South Waterfront neighborhood.
 The PDP has not yet received the funding for this project.

-On September 18, 2024, it was announced that the city would receive a WNBA franchise named the Portland Fire, slated to start in 2026.